Please note, The Royal London Hospital Museum is currently closed for the safety of our volunteers and visitors during the Covid-19 pandemic.

-We will continue to follow public health advice and hope to reopen in 2021.
+As a small museum dependent on volunteers, we hope to reopen later in 2021.
 Please check our Twitter account for up-to-date information on openings.
 You can also email us with any queries regarding the museum or future reopening.
-We are currently closed to archive enquiries - see here for more information.

 The London Hospital (now The Royal London Hospital) has cared for the community of East London since 1740; the hospital museum tells the story from its earliest days, looking at its role in the development of modern medicine and in the local area, and highlighting key figures including Edith Cavell and Joseph Merrick.